 You may wish to think about your own respective national systems and try to identify points of intervention where advocacy can be done for more affordable medicines.
 How important is the pharmaceutical industry in your local or regional settings?
 How many people are employed in this sector, and what is its role in the economy?
 Do you think that shareholders can be lobbied and convinced to surrender part of their profits to increase access to medicines?
-What public opinion says about the industry and how can be moved in favour of add some pressure to stake holders to surrender part of their profits?
-Are there any interesting examples of the civil society (advocacy, campaigns, etc) that assist on that?
+And how could that be achieved?